 Organics are collected every week so you’ll have less “smelly” stuff to store.
 Check WhenDoesItGo for your schedule.

-This video gives an overview of organic recycling in Peel and shows how to use your kitchen container and green bin.
+This video gives an overview of organics recycling in Peel and shows how to use your kitchen container and green cart.

 These items are a sample of acceptable organics cart items.

 - food scraps

 - greasy pizza boxes and microwave popcorn bags

 - paper napkins, paper towels

 Check How to Sort Your Waste to see if an item goes in your organics (green) cart.